benmarwick/teaching-replication-in-archaeology/README.md

 > Marwick, B., L. Wang, R. Robinson, H. Loiselle, (2019). *Compendium of
 > R code and data for “How to use replication assignments for teaching
 > integrity in empirical archaeology”*.
-Accessed 20 Jun 2019.
+Accessed 15 Aug 2019.
 Online at
 > <https://doi.org/10.17605/OSF.IO/DBSW9>

+### Overview of contents

+The **analysis** directory contains:
+\- *paper* has our R Markdown document, paper.Rmd, that contains text and code of our paper.
+It also has a rendered version, paper.docx, suitable for reading (the code is replaced by figures and tables in this file)
+\- *data* has our raw data files
+\- *figures* has our plots and other illustrations

-### How to download or install
+### How to run, download or install

+The simplest way to explore the

 You can download the compendium as a zip from from this URL:
 [master.zip](/archive/master.zip)

-Or you can install this compendium as an R package, teachingreplicationinarchaeology, from GitHub with:
+Or you can install this compendium as an R package, teachingreplicationinarchaeology, from GitHub
+    with:

+    remotes::install_github("benmarwick/teachingreplicationinarchaeology")

 ### Licenses